bcmodular/scopesync/Juce/README.md

 Most of the code is found in /ScopeSyncShared, as the two modules share the majority of the feature set.

+### Build information
+See within the /ScopeSyncFX and /ScopeSyncPlugin directories for details on how to build

 ### Authors and Contributors
 Main authors: @bcsharc, @wellis and @jssbrandt